Nest Learning 2nd Generation vs. Nest Learning 3rd Generation

 The Nest 3 is the best thermostat considering it has 3 times the number of sensors in Nest 2.
 This guarantees more accuracy and consequently more energy savings.
 Besides this, it has better Wi-Fi protocol that will work even with weak signal strengths.
 It also has extras like FarSight, Furnace Heads Up, Sunblock among many others.
 Away from features, the 2ng Gen and 3RD Gen all retail at the same price range; if there’s a difference, it must be very slight.

 For this reason, I would recommend that you go for the Nest 3 if you don’t own a Smart Thermostat.
-However, if you already have the Nest 2, I don’t think there are valid reasons to spend over $200 more on Nest3.
+However, if you already have the Nest 2, I don’t think there are valid reasons to spend too much on Nest3.
 But if you are a real energy saving aficionado, why not!

 How to tell which Nest you have